Project on Microeconomics Driven Development

 A 50-year Vision to Drive Transgenerational Evolution

 The Unicist School associated with nonprofit organizations is working on the development of an international project introducing “Microeconomics driven Development” in countries.
-The international presentation of the “Microeconomics driven Development” project will take place on November 29, 2018 and will be transmitted on the internet for the community.
+The international presentation of the “Microeconomics driven Development” project took place on November 29, 2018.
 This is a cross-cultural approach that has no political bias.

 Unicist Evolutionary Economics

 Evolutionary Economics, Thorstein Bunde Veblen, tried to change economics focusing on social development and sustainability.

 Unfortunately, the lack of a model to understand and manage evolution transformed evolutionary economics into a utopian framework.

 The discovery of the ontogenesis of evolution, Peter Belohlavek, provided the model needed to recover evolutionary economics to manage the sustainability of economic evolution based the empowerment of knowledge economy and microeconomics driven development.

 It has to be considered that in an evolutionary approach, microeconomics drives the evolution while macroeconomics establishes the framework for social development.